 Process description

-This section describes the processes and emissions from biological treatment plants and latrines.
+This section describes the processes and emissions from treatment plants and latrines.

-Biological treatment plants
+Wastewater treatment plants

-The main type of wastewater treatment plants in the Netherlands are low-load biological treatment plants with aeration by point aerators.
-For dephosphatizing, the simultaneous process is mostly used.
-Denitrification generally occurs using anaerobic zones in the wastewater treatment basin.

-Latrines
+Waste water from households and industries may be collected by sewers connected to centralised waste water treatment plants (WWTPs), where it is treated to reduce substance loads (organic matter, nutrient, hazardous substance) before being discharged in the aquatic environment.

+Some industrial facilities have their own in-situ wastewater treatment plant before discharging in sewers or directly in aquatic environment, depending on substance loads in the effluent and national regulations.

+Some households have autonomous wastewater treatment (e.g. septic tanks, dry toilets) and are not connected to the sewage system that transports the wastewater to treatment plants.

+Dry toilets

+Dry toilets are characterised by the fact that they do not require flushing with water and consequently do not need to be connected to a sewage system.
+Dry toilets must not be confused with septic tanks, which have a water flush.

-A latrine is a simple ‘dry’ toilet built outside the house, usually in a backyard.
+The first generation of dry toilets were the latrines, also named or backhouses.
+A latrine is a simple dry toilet built outside the house, usually in a backyard.
 A storage tank under the latrine can be a hole dug in the ground, or a concrete reservoir.
 Capacity of the tank can vary between 1 m3 and 2 m3, depending on the family size.
 The time of storage can vary between a few months and ‘forever’.
 Tanks are emptied by cesspool emptiers or contents are deposited on an animal manure heap.

+The more recent generation of dry toilets, developed in the 20th century to improve convenience, are mainly characterized by two types: source-separating toilets (urine is diverted from faeces and stored in a separate tank) and composting toilets (excreta is composted, with or without litter of plant matter, in a tank or pit under the toilet).
+Unlike latrines, they make the use of dry toilets possible within the home.
+The dried faeces and the diluted urine or the composted excreta are supposed to be suitable for being used in the garden and/or for agricultural use, depending on national regulation.

+Ammonia, which is responsible for the majority of unpleasant odours, is formed during the rotting and decomposition processes of excreta.
+Ammonia emission from dry toilets depends mainly on quantity and form of nitrogen compounds in human excreta, as well as on temperature.

-From time to time chlorinated lime is used for latrines disinfection.Nitrogen content in human excreta depends on the diet, health and physical activity of an individual.
+Nitrogen content in human excreta depends on the diet, health and physical activity of an individual.
 A moderately active person with a daily intake of about 300 g of carbohydrates, 100 g of fat and 100 g of proteins excretes about 16 g of nitrogen.
 Kidneys void 95 % of nitrogen and the residual 5 % is excreted mostly as N in faeces.
 A person on European diet voids 80 to 90 % of nitrogen as urea (Harper et al, 1983).

-Ammonia emissions derive mainly from the decomposition of urea and uric acid.
-Excreted urea is hydrolysed to NH3 through the action of microbial urea.
-The rate of this hydrolysis depends on temperature, pH, amount of urea present and water content.
-The hydrolysis increases pH of collected urine and faeces to about 9.
-The decomposition of protein in faeces is a slow process, but during storage, 40 to 70 % of total N is converted to the NH4+ form (European Centre for Ecotoxicology and Toxicology of Chemicals (ECETOC), 1994).

 Table 2-1 Daily excretion of nitrogen in normal urine (pH 6.0) (source: Harper et al., 1983)